 About the Endowment Management Investment Fellowship (“EMIF”)

 Are you interested in investing?
 Have you always wanted to learn more about investing in stocks, bonds, hedge funds, real estate, and venture capital?
 Did you know you can invest while supporting great causes, like a foundation’s philanthropic programs or a university operating budget?
 In 2018, several prominent foundations and universities came together to create a prestigious Endowment Management Investment Fellowship for a select group of bright students entering their Junior and Senior years in college.
-Our goal was to teach these undergraduates fundamental investment concepts, introduce them to careers in endowment management, and potentially recruit them into careers or help place them in other finance- and investment-related positions after they graduate.
-Building on our success over the last six years, we will offer the program once again in 2025.
+The goal of the program was to provide undergraduates with a unique introduction to the institutional investment industry by teaching fundamental investment concepts, exposing them to careers in endowment and foundation management, and potentially guiding them toward careers placements in the field.
+Building on our success over the last six years, we will offer the program once again in 2026.

 What is Endowment Management?